Walczakstud/hello-world/README.md

 # hello-world
 Hi my name is Joel
-I'm a student at the Dunwoody College of Technology and im eager to learn some code.
+I'm a student at the Dunwoody College of Technology and I'm eager to learn some code.